 Information on the Loyalists

-Loyalist Directory: Isaac (Sr. father of Isaac Jr., John, Thomas, William and Edward) Mann (aka Man)
+Loyalist Directory: Isaac Jr.(son of Colonel Isaac Mann, Sr.) Mann (aka Man)

 (For a short explanation of each row, click on the row title ex. "surname")